bauer-alex/TravelBehaviorAPC/README.md

 Folder structure:

-- Code: Code for the main analyses and the sensitivity analyses, both building on functions in `Functions.R`
+- Code: Code for the main analyses and the sensitivity analyses, both building on functions in `Functions.R`.
-- Data: Above described sample from the full dataset
+- Data: Above described sample from the full dataset.
 - Graphics: Figures reproduced on the sample data.
+Figure 1 is not based on R code.
-- Models: Estimated model objects (based on the data sample)
+- Models: Estimated model objects (based on the data sample).